 The Renegades perform on May 1st, dancing up the sun at the Belmont Plateau.
 The group regularly appears as part of Bryn Mawr College’s May Day celebration (which may or may not happen in May).
 In addition to other local events, Renegades frequently trek to Boston to perform at the New England Folk Festival.

-The practice season typically runs from February to May, with weekly meetings at Bryn Mawr College.
+The practice season typically runs from February to May, with weekly meetings in Cherry Hill.

 Renegade kit consists of a vest (the more outlandish the better), a white shirt, and black pants.
 Ribbons, buttons, and other pieces of flair are encouraged.
 (Mawrters dancing with the group may eschew the kit in favor of their May Day garb, which usually runs to white dresses, making for an even more motley bunch on Bryn Mawr May Day.)
 The bells, sticks, and hankies are provided by the group.